 Research

-Prof. Toohey's research addresses the role of trace gases and aerosols on climate, atmospheric oxidation, and air quality.
-He primarily develop and deploy instruments for in situ measurements from the ground, balloons, and aircraft.
-He has participated in over 65 field campaigns to examine topics such as stratospheric ozone depletion over the Arctic, the impact of rockets on stratospheric chemistry, long-range transport of pollutants, and the role of aerosols in modification of cloud properties.
+Prof. Toohey's research addresses the role of trace gases and aerosols on Earth's atmosphere.
+He primarily develops and deploys instruments for in situ measurements from the ground, balloons, and aircraft.
+He has participated in over 70 field campaigns to examine topics such as stratospheric ozone depletion over the Antarctic and Arctic, the role of aerosols in modification of cloud properties, and exploiting observations of isotolopologues of water vapor for studying cloud microphysics.
 In addition to many sites throughout the continental United States, he has conducted fieldwork in Alaska, Hawaii, New England, Antarctica, Norway, Sweden, Spitsbergen, New Zealand, Australia, Mexico, Chile, South Korea, and the U.S. Virgin Islands.
 For more details, see Web of Science,

 Teaching